savss624/Twitter-Sentiment-Analysis/README.md

 So removing them saves the computational power as well as increases the accuracy of the model.

 ### Normalization of words ***( Lemmatization )***
+Lemmatization is a normalization technique where list of tokenized words are converted into shorten root words to remove redundancy.
+Lemmatization is the process of reducing inflected (or sometimes derived) words to their root form.

+Lemmatization consider morphological analysis of the words and returns meaningful word in proper form.
+The output we will get after lemmatization is called ‘lemma’, which is a root word.